khane1996/SpectralAssignment/README.md

 This will create a directory called **SpectralAssignment** under your current pwd location.

 - **Scenario 0:**
+*Requirements: Bash, Python 3, unzip, port 9080 not used*

 To install scenario 0 (no root, no install, python 3 http server) use the following command:
 > ` ./SpectralAssignment/0.sh install `